VU-IVM/DamageScanner/README.md

 # DamageScanner

-Python implementation of direct damage assessment for natural disasters
+Python toolkit of direct damage assessment for natural disasters